joshccrump/custom-clothing-site/README-DEPLOY.md

 # Deploying the Serverless API (Vercel)

 1) Create a new Vercel project and upload the `serverless-vercel/` folder.
+In the project settings (or a checked-in `vercel.json`), pin your default Function runtime to `@vercel/node@3.1.4` so Vercel uses the current Node 20 builders without raising the legacy "Function Runtimes must have a valid version" error.
+Also set **Project Settings → General → Node.js Version** to `20.x`; Vercel defaults to `22.x` for new projects, which will make the build fail before the runtime builder is installed.
 2) Add Environment Variables:
    - SQUARE_ACCESS_TOKEN = your Production access token
    - SQUARE_ENV = production